-• Secondary sources are ordered alphabetically by authors' surnames.
-It is usually not necessary to distinguish between books and journals, but it may be, depending on the number of sources consulted.

-• Official publications and publications produced by organisations, for which there is no named author, should be listed by reference to the body responsible for the publication thereof, for example, Commission for Gender Equality; Department of primary sources from more than one jurisdiction are used, these tables should be subdivided by jurisdiction, or at least so as to distinguish between South African and foreign/international sources.
+- Secondary sources are ordered alphabetically by authors' surnames.
+It is usually not necessary to distinguish between books and journals, but it may be, depending on the number of sources consulted. - Official publications and publications produced by organisations, for which there is no named author, should be listed by reference to the body responsible for the publication thereof, for example, Commission for Gender Equality; Department of Justice; Organisation of African Unity. - Primary sources of law should be listed in separate tables of statutes and cases.
+When primary sources from more than one jurisdiction are used, these tables should be sub- divided by jurisdiction, or at least so as to distinguish between South African and foreign/ international sources.